rams3s/rams3s.github.io/about.md

 order: 4
 ---

-My name is Ramses and I am a engine/graphics programmer with 10+ years experience in the game industry.
+My name is Ramses and I am a engine/graphics programmer with 15 years of professional experience (13 in the video game industry).

-I am currently CTO at [Fishing Cactus](http://www.fishingcactus.com), an independent video game company located in Belgium.
+I am currently CTO at [Fishing Cactus](http://www.fishingcactus.com), an independent video game company based in Belgium.

 Previously, I worked at [10Tacle Studios](http://www.10tacle.be/) and as a freelance ([SoftKinetic](https://en.wikipedia.org/wiki/Softkinetic), ...).

+C++ is my native language but I also speak fluent C#, Lua and Haxe.
+Also proficient in Javascript and Java.

 My main interests are:
 - realtime rendering